RonMcKay/capacitive-soil-moisture-sensor/README.md

 # Contributing

 I am happy to discuss and accept improvements on the project.
-Please make all your pull-requests on `dev`.
+Please make all your pull-requests against `master`.
 It is also a good idea to discuss your planned changes in the [github discussion section](https://github.com/RonMcKay/capacitive-soil-moisture-sensor/discussions) to avoid unnecessary work.

 # License